Central Michigan University Digital Collections convert from CONTENTdm to Veridian

 User’s personal space – private lists, recent search history

 User text correction

 Easier to Maintain the System

-The migration to Veridian has greatly reduced the complexity of the system by reducing the number of collections from several dozen to only four Veridian instances.
+The migration to Veridian has greatly simplified the system by reducing the number of collections from several dozen to only four Veridian instances.
 And with the ability to set metadata at different “levels” in Veridian (i.e. publication-level, document-level and page-level), CMU can now manage the collection much more efficiently.
 For example, tasks which were previously difficult and prone to error (e.g. managing the metadata associated with a large collection of newspapers) are now very simple.